 - CLEC16A(diabetes, multiple sclerosis): CLEC16A variants are associated with several autoimmune diseases.
 Mice, with Clecl6a deficiencies, suffer from autophagy defects associated with Purkinje degeneration and ataxia, impaired β-cell mitophagy, and autoimmunity (Redmann et al. 2016)

-- CTNS gene(cystinosis): Recessive loss-of-function mutations in the CTNS gene, which encodes a transporter that exports cysteine from lysosomes and is associated with renal lysosomal storage disease; gene deletion in mice results in deficient autophagy, altered lysosomal dynamics, and accumulation of dysfunctional, ROS overproducing mitochondria (Festa et al. 2018)
+- CTNS gene(cystinosis): Recessive loss-of-function mutations in the CTNS gene, which encodes a transporter that exports cysteine from lysosomes and is associated with renal lysosomal storage disease; gene deletion in mice leads to deficient autophagy, altered lysosomal dynamics, and accumulation of dysfunctional mitochondria that overproduce ROS (Festa et al. 2018)

 - EPG5 (Vici syndrome): Recessive mutations in EPG5, a gene required for autophagolysosomal fusion, lead to a neurodevelopmental disorder with multisystem involvement (Hori et al. 2017)

 - GBA (Gaucher disease; Parkinson disease): GBA1 encodes the lysosomal enzyme glucocerebrosidase.
 Homozygous GBA defects cause Gaucher's disease and heterozygous defects predispose to Parkinson's disease (Afiaki et al. 2017).

 - GRN(frontotemporal dementia (heterozygous) or neuronal ceroid lipofuscinosis (homozygous): Loss-of-function mutations impair lysosomal function and autophagic flux.